palmerr23/Teensy8x8AudioBoard/Board Files/readme.md

 Gerbers will be added after final prototypes have been tested.

-Most connectors omitted from images for clarity.
+Most connectors have been omitted from board images for clarity.

 ## Bill of Materials
 The Consolidated BOM file contains: